Zeek999999/Ezekiel_BSE_Portfolio/index.md

 analogWrite(MR_PWM, 0);
     }}
 ```

-    <p>A snippet of code for moving forward on one-letter-signal bluetooth control...</p>
+A snippet of code for moving forward on one-letter-signal bluetooth control...

 ```c++
     if (Serial.available()) {
     bluetooth_val = Serial.read();